Facilities and features

 Groups, Courses and Activities

-These are led under the title of "Crafty", e.g. Crafty Advent, Crafty Lent, usually held for a seasonal event.
+These are led under the title of "Crafty", e.g. Crafty Advent, Crafty Lent, usually held for a seasonal events.

 Please contact Rev Chris Martin on 01803 303457 for the next event.

 e.g. Christingle.
-The children were told all about Christingles, then made one, went into church for a Christingle service, with adults, and after had afternoon tea.
+The children are told all about Christingles, then make one, go into church for a short child friendly Christingle service, with adults, and after afternoon tea.

 This group of ladies and gentlemen are known locally as the Stoke Seniors.
 Regular events are held for all to enjoy.